 If you decide you don’t want to mess with packing a picnic lunch, you can save money at Cedar Point through their meal plans.
 Cedar Point offers single meal plans as well as all-day dining plans.
 With the all-day dining plan, you can get an entree and a side at participating restaurants all day, with only a 90-minute wait between meals.

 Note: As a family that deals with food allergies, I appreciate Cedar Point’s detailed dietary needs guide on their website.
 Super helpful!

 Purchase a Parking Pass Online

 Like most amusement parks, Cedar Point charges a parking fee.
-You can save $3 by purchasing your parking pass ahead of time online.
+You can save money at Cedar Point by purchasing your parking pass ahead of time online.
 There are no other parking options so why not save a few bucks with advance planning.
 Season passes come with free parking.